 When to use Validate an idea

-For "Validate an idea,” the focus is on learning how customers react to an idea for a product or service.
+Validate an idea is one of the available Quick Answers.
+The focus is on learning how customers react to an idea for a product or service.
 Think of this as a concept test, something you do before creating a full prototype.
 We ask customers a series of questions about your concept, and they also say if they think it is valuable.

-Use "Validate an idea" in the Discover phase of the development process to:
+Use Validate an idea in the Discover phase of the development process to:

 - Get reactions to a product or feature idea